-The Needs Study will guide provision of and improvements to parks and recreation and sporting facilities and assist in their future management.
+The Needs Study will be aligned with the North Sydney Vision 2040 as well as relevant State Government objectives, priorities, and actions.
+It will guide provision of and improvements to parks and recreation and sporting facilities, and assist in their future management.
+The study will identify strategic directions and priorities to inform a subsequent North Sydney Open Space and Recreation Strategy.

+Stage 2

-Stage 2 - An Open Space and Recreation Strategy (the Strategy) will be prepared by Council staff.
+An Open Space and Recreation Strategy (the Strategy) will be prepared by Council staff.
 The draft Strategy will be publicly exhibited, and community and stakeholder feedback will be sought.

 The adopted Strategy will provide a roadmap for how Council will deliver public open spaces and recreation facilities that meet the needs of the current and future North Sydney community of residents, workers, and visitors.
 The ten-year plan will enable Council to strategically identify, prioritise, and deliver a variety of open space and recreational facilities for our community, and ensure that the current high level of community satisfaction with open space and recreation facilities in North Sydney is maintained.